Nevenall/blades-in-the-dark/src/02-the-characters.md

 Every character is in thrall to some vice or another, which they indulge to deal with stress.
 Choose a vice from the list, and describe it on the line above with the specific details and the name and location of your **vice purveyor**.

-- {Faith: }You’re dedicated to an unseen power, forgotten god, ancestor, etc.
+- {Faith}: You’re dedicated to an unseen power, forgotten god, ancestor, etc.
-- {Gambling:} You crave games of chance, betting on sporting events, etc.
+- {Gambling}: You crave games of chance, betting on sporting events, etc.
-- {Luxury: }Expensive or ostentatious displays of opulence.
+- {Luxury}: Expensive or ostentatious displays of opulence.
-- {Obligation: }You’re devoted to a family, a cause, an organization, a charity, etc.
+- {Obligation}: You’re devoted to a family, a cause, an organization, a charity, etc.
-- {Pleasure:} Gratification from lovers, food, drink, drugs, art, theater, etc.
+- {Pleasure}: Gratification from lovers, food, drink, drugs, art, theater, etc.
-- {Stupor: }You seek oblivion in the abuse of drugs, drinking to excess, getting beaten to a pulp in the fighting pits, etc.
+- {Stupor}: You seek oblivion in the abuse of drugs, drinking to excess, getting beaten to a pulp in the fighting pits, etc.
-- {Weird: }You experiment with strange essences, consort with rogue spirits, observe bizarre rituals or taboos, etc.
+- {Weird}: You experiment with strange essences, consort with rogue spirits, observe bizarre rituals or taboos, etc.

-### Record your name, alias, &amp; look
+### Record your name, alias, & look

 Choose a name for your character from the sample list, or create your own.
 If your character uses an alias or nickname in the underworld, make a note of it.
 Record a few evocative words that describe your character’s look (samples provided on the next page).